Quinnipiac Barnacle: History

-The Barnacle worked on creating a web video series called BarnacleTV, but no launch date or information was made available to public.
+The Barnacle used to have a web video series called BarnacleTV, and occasionally runs a news program called The Barncast that airs during the school year.

 Controversy

 An unofficial newspaper on the Quinnipiac campus, The Quad News, published a negative article about The Barnacle on November 11, 2012.
 Shortly after, The Barnacle published a satirical response to the article titled "Quad News Staff Tries to Draw a Line."